jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+16px margins on card front seem a hair thin...

+Demo #2: week after election day, so like Nov something...
+That's 3 weeks, right?
+So like 60+ hours?
+Let's do this.

+Super doable and can be very polished.

+PUT SERVICE WORKER BACK AFTER DEV -- really want env var here

+implement indexxedbd

 paige image; may need to airbrush out hat logo and maybe jersey.. a) so it doesn't clash with the ficition team and b) for any copyright whatever, despite the fact athat image itself is in common domain

-prepopulate canvas with blob for initial load?
-Ok, I added placehodler img element that becomes after a user-inputted image is rendered onto the canvas.

 consider touch target 44 like var(--touchtarget) for small screens, and 4.8 at min something like 414...
 BE careful though because trying to keep card dimensions unaffected -- this would be for L1 & L2

 meditate on how card back horizontal can truly show horizontal.
 It

-if possible on non-tiny screens, lower interaction cost of discovering image filters/ logo position... maybe they always should be visible on non-tiny scrrens but might need to speararte them because maybe there is an appropraite UI to tie to clicking the image (as opposed to nothing)
+if possible on non-tiny screens, lower interaction cost of discovering image filters/ logo position... maybe they always should be visible on non-tiny scrrens, but might need to speararte them because maybe there is an appropraite UI to tie to clicking the image (as opposed to nothing)

 consider max-width 399 because that's more the idea